Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: Introduction

 \subsection{Acknowledgements}

 We are grateful to Oli Jones for suggesting an enlightening way to shorten some proofs of the Hopf property.
 We also thank Giovanni Sartori and Nicolas Vaskou for answering many questions about Artin groups.
+Special thanks go to Martín Blufstein and Alexandre Martin for fruitful discussions.
+Finally, we thank the referee for useful comments, both on the mathematical content and on the exposition.